EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

     - **Wants:** David is the creator of a new social media platform called BUBook and needs to store every piece of information that every user does on his platform including liking posts, followers, favorites, etc.
     - **Needs:** David needs a fast database to collect all of this information, and he wants it to be updated in real-time.
+    - **How:** When David likes a post, a write operation is triggered.
+Epoxy (coordinator) then starts the transaction, handling the necessary write operations to an **OLTP** database, which might be retrieving a row with all columns, then update specific columns.
+Next, the transaction is committed if all operations are successful in the related data stores.

 <br>

 2. **Jason**

     - **Wants:** Jason is the main software developer of BUBook and wants to write a new algorithm every week to get better user retention on the platform.
     - **Needs:** Jason needs to extract, transform, and load all of the data from David's fast database into an analytical database so that he can process the data and write a new and more effective algorithm.
+    - **How:**

 <br>